What is Om Namo Narayanaya?

 Mantras themselves are sounds and vibrations that invoke spiritual healing powers, release divine cosmic energy and elevate the self into a higher state of consciousness.
 Mantras in Sanskrit are particularly potent because the phonetics and sound patterns of this ancient language encompass mystical energies that directly correspond to the nadis, or subtle nerve channels of a person’s astral body.

-Om Namo Narayanaya is an eight-syllable Sanskrit Vishnu mantra.
-It is well known within the yoga community as a mantra of peace.
+Om Namo Narayanaya is an eight-syllable Sanskrit Vishnu mantra that is well known within the yoga community as a mantra of peace.

 The Meaning of Om Namo Narayanaya

-Narayana is God in His infinite form and is another name for Lord Vishnu, the preserver and protector of the universe in Hinduism.
-Om Namo Narayanaya thus pays tribute to Vishnu.
+Narayana is God in infinite form and is another name for Vishnu, the preserver and protector of the universe in Hinduism, Buddhism and Sikhism.
+Om Namo Narayanaya thus pays tribute to Lord Vishnu.

 Purpose and Technique

-Traditionally, mantras are chanted out loud, whispered or recited mentally in cycles of 108 repetitions and coordinated with the breathing.
+Traditionally, mantras are chanted out loud, whispered or recited mentally in cycles of 108 repetitions.
 108 is a significant and auspicious number in religion, astronomy, numerology, and spirituality.
 For instance, there are 108 deities in Hinduism, 108 Buddhist virtues, 108 sacred stars in Chinese astrology and 108 lines of energy from the heart chakra.
 Techniques such as counting with the fingers, writing while reciting or using mala prayer beads with 108 beads on each necklace, are used to ensure the exact number of repetitions.

 “One who recites this Narayana-mantra is free from fame with a pure heart and attains all: life, offspring, wealth, health and cows.”